tuya/tuya-iotos-embeded-demo-wifi-ble-environment-monitor/README.md

 ## Overview

-This demo describes how to develop an environment monitor by using the Tuya IoT Platform, Tuya Smart app, IoTOS Embeded Wi-Fi and Bluetooth Low Energy SDK.
-It uses Tuya Wi-Fi modules and Wi-Fi + Blueooth Low Energy modules to provide smart functions such as remote data monitoring and remote automatic control.
+This demo describes how to develop an environment monitor by using the Tuya IoT Platform, Tuya Smart app, and IoTOS Embedded Wi-Fi and Bluetooth Low Energy SDK.
+It uses Tuya Wi-Fi modules and Wi-Fi + Bluetooth Low Energy modules to provide smart functions such as remote data monitoring and remote automatic control.

 The following features have been implemented: